-Although investing wisely is essential to building and protecting your assets, the additional income you earn can also affect the amount you pay in taxes.
-To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e., “investment gains” as well as the relevant taxes.
-(Note: the more complex your portfolio is, the more likely you are to benefit from the services of a qualified investment professional.)
+Investments are essential to building and protecting your assets.
+The additional income you earn can also affect the amount you pay in taxes.
+To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e., “investment gains,” and the relevant taxes.

-Before you begin, however, you should take a moment to review the following subjects:
+Before you begin, however, you should take a moment to review the following:

-* Withdrawals may be subject to regular income taxes, and if made prior to age 59½, may be subject to a 10% IRS penalty
+1 Withdrawals may be subject to regular income taxes and, if made prior to age 59½, may be subject to a 10% IRS penalty.

 This material is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your own tax, legal, or accounting professional before making any decisions.